As a business owner, have you considered the idea of business succession and exit?

 For many businesses this will have been enough to enable them to survive the crisis, and avoid mass redundancies or cessation of business altogether.

 Others will not have been so fortunate.
-There have been challenges with the banks for CBILS loans around ‘eligibility’ and ‘serviceability’.
-This is without the issues of backlogs and delays caused by the volume of applications, and the complexities of the various schemes.
+Due to challenges with the banks for CBILS loans around ‘eligibility’ and ‘serviceability’. excluding the issues of potential backlogs and delays caused by the volume of applications, and the complexities of the various schemes.

 Questions to ask yourself now